DigiTecK3D/pancaketrade/README.md

 ## Configuration file

-The script looks for a file named `config.yml` by default.
-You can pass another filename to the `trade` command as a positional argument.
+The script looks for a file named `config.yml` located inside the `user_data`folder by default.
+You can pass another file path to the `trade` command as a positional argument.

 The only parameter that is not self-explanatory is `min_pool_size_bnb`.
 Since PancakeSwap migrated to version 2, some tokens have Liquidity Pairs (LP) on both v1 and v2.
 As a result, the price might be better for buying or selling on